This comment in my comment box spurred my interest:

 The other part that strikes me is the part where she asks the Lord to "make my sister" do something.
 How many times I have asked God that my will be done instead of His?"
 Probably too numerous to count.
 God's not a puppet master.
 I'm sure prayers like that just make him shake his head.

-Mr. Pete had an interesting thought of his own on Martha and Mary.
+Mr. Pete had an intersting thought of his own on Martha and Mary.
 He thinks Jesus probably let the ladies work it out in sisterly love while he sought out the company of Lazarus!
 Maybe the Lord lets us heal ourselves that way too.